GoogleCloudPlatform/bq-pii-classifier/docs/guide-discovery-service.md

     * Choose "Select an existing service agent container".
     * Enter the host project name (as set in the Terraform variable `project`) in the "Service agent container field"
     * PS: This configuration is only allowed when you set discovery service on an Org or Folder levels.
-      If you configure discovery service on project level make sure it's the same as the solution host project or re-deploy the terraform module while using the desired DLP service agent in the variable `dlp_service_account`.
+      If you configure discovery service on project level make sure it's the same as the solution host project or re-deploy the Terraform module while using the desired DLP service agent in the variable `dlp_service_account`.
 This important to make sure that the
       DLP service agent gets the required permissions on the solution.